bingyang-hu/bingyang-hu/README.md

 ### Hi there 👋
+- 🔭 I’m currently a data analyst.
+- 😄 Pronouns: They, their
+- 👯 I’m looking for opportunities as Software Engineer or Data Analyst.

 <!--
 **bingyang-hu/bingyang-hu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.